dereknovak/Personal-Resources/definitions.md

 ### Pass-by-Reference

-  This example illustrates how Ruby appears to handle mutable objects as **pass-by-reference** when a destructive method is called on them.
-This behavior suggests that Ruby uses a *reference* to the original object, allowing the original object to be mutated.
+  As illustrated from this example, Ruby appears to exhibit a **pass-by-reference** object passing strategy when passing mutable objects to destructive methods.
+This behavior suggests that the method uses a *reference* to the original object, allowing the original object to be mutated.

   Example
   ```Ruby